SchemaStore/schemastore/CONTRIBUTING.md

 ## How-to

-### How to add a new JSON Schema
+### How to add a JSON Schema that's local to this repository

-You may also want to read [Scott Addie](https://twitter.com/Scott_Addie)'s [**Community-Driven JSON Schemas in Visual Studio 2015**](https://scottaddie.com/2016/08/02/community-driven-json-schemas-in-visual-studio-2015) blog post on how to add a new JSON schema.
+Follow these instructions if you want to add the JSON schema file directly to this repository.
+If you want to keep the JSON schema hosted elsewhere, see [How to add a JSON Schema that's self-hosted/remote/external](#how-to-add-a-json-schema-thats-self-hostedremoteexternal).

 When uploading a new schema file, make sure it targets a file that is commonly used or has potential for broad uptake.

-Be sure to keep a single source of truth.
-Do not copy an external schema here; instead, [point the catalog to the external schema](#how-to-add-a-schema-that-is-self-hosted).

 First, clone the repository: